Pixel Code

 Fundraisers

-• A common approach: 25–100 premium balls depending on donor targets
+• Common approach: 25–100 premium balls (based on donor target)

-• Use mini sport balls for the broader audience
+• Mini sport balls for general audience

 • Bottles